 Legal and financial

-Before you start a business, you need to get good legal and financial advice about your business structure.
+Before starting a business, you need sound legal and financial advice about your business structure.

 You will need to create a legal entity for your new business.